mlehmus-dot/seahorse-backup-tool/README.md

 SCRIPT RESTORES BACKUP ONLY FROM FOLDER MAIN FOLDER - NOT FROM SUBFOLDERS

+You can restore or copy your passwords to another Linux computer (BE SURE THAT DISTRIBUTION RUNS seahorse (usually named: Passwords and keys) (tested in: Linux Mint XFCE, Cinnamon.
+Linux MX Fluxbox)

 --------------------------------------------------------------
 If restoring backup went like it should, you get prompted: